AN-M-M/AN-M-M.github.io/_posts/2019-10-21-Week-1-Principles-And-Practices.md

 ![Introductory video](/images/principlesandpractices.png){:height="360px" width="500px"}

 I will need to rewatch the video as I didn’t fully grasp some of the references he makes in the first half an hour of the video.
-Neil talks about how there are 1600 fab labs across the world, and that the purpose of these labs are to create an ecosystem and an institutional framework that will allow makers to create value and reduce harm.
+Neil spoke about how there are 1600 fab labs across the world, and that the purpose of these labs are to create an ecosystem and an institutional framework that will allow makers to create value and reduce harm.
 Risk mitigation is an important aspect of these fab labs.
 The speakers in the presentation also spoke about integrating social systems into these fab lab ecosystem.
-I can’t recollect clearly now how they proposed to do that integration.]
-Neil went through how one should go about their final project -- they have a list of things that the final presentation should be able to demonstrate and cover.
+I can’t recollect clearly how they proposed to do that integration.
+Neil went through how a fab academy student should go about their final project -- they have a list of things that the final presentation should be able to demonstrate and cover.

-What I got out of this video is that the programme is not only about creating a new product, but also understanding how to create the machinery that will create this product, especially if its a new product.
+What I got out of this video is that the programme is not only about creating a new product, but also understanding how to create the machinery that will create this product, especially if it is a new product.

 Once I finished watching the video, Richard took me through what a documentation process should look like.
 I should have the following sections: about me, my course journey -ideally split week-wise and module-wise, and related assignment, and project work.